speedshi/MALMI/README.md

 Simply set the input parameter: seisdatastru as 'AIO' or 'SDS' for these two dataset structures.

 ### Station inventory
 *station inventory* can be in any format that is recognizable by [ObsPy read_inventory](https://docs.obspy.org/packages/autogen/obspy.core.inventory.inventory.read_inventory.html) or a simple CSV file.
 The required infomation of stations are: newwork code, staiton code, latitude, longitude, latitude, elevation.
 If the input is a CSV file, the delimiter must be ',' and the first row is the column name which must contain: 'network', 'station', 'latitude', 'longitude', 'elevation'.
+Latitude and longitude are in decimal degree and elevation in meters relative to the sea-level (positive for up).

 ### Velocity model
 *velocity model* is used to generate traveltime tables for migration location (NonLinLoc must be installed beforehand and the 'grid' parameters must be set).